-Federal student aid is financial assistance offered by the United States Department of Education (USDOE) to eligible students enrolled in an eligible programs at participating schools to cover school-related costs: tuition and fees, room and board, books and supplies, transportation, and personal expenses.
+Federal student aid is financial assistance offered by the United States Department of Education (USDOE) to eligible students enrolled in an eligible programs at participating schools to cover school-related costs: tuition and fees, food and housing, books and supplies, transportation, and personal expenses.
 Most federal aid is need-based.

 Certain personal financial disclosures are required of students in order for a financial need analysis to be completed and awards to be made.
-Determination of financial need will be made based upon the financial information a student and parents submit.
+Determination of financial need will be made based upon the financial information a student and all other contributors submit.
 All the information will be kept confidential.

 The three most common types of aid are grants (financial aid that does not have to be repaid), loans (borrowed money that must be repaid with interest) and work-study (job opportunity for students to work part-time to earn money to help pay for school expenses).